jobanull/jobanull/README.md

 👋 Hello, I'm Ikhdanul Widad Joban!

-I'm a freelance mobile app developer with a primary focus on Android and Flutter development.
+I'm a Mobile App Developer with a primary focus on Android and Flutter Development.
 > "Just an ordinary individual who has a deep passion for programming and everything related to technology."

 💡 Skill Development: